ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 }
 ```

-Subschema config should be directly provided as many settings as possible to avoid unnecessary layers of delegation.
+Subschema config should be provided as many settings as possible (directly) to avoid unnecessary layers of delegation.
 For example, while you _could_ use `wrapSchema` to pre-bundle a schema with transforms and an executor, that would be far less efficient than providing the `schema`, `transforms`, and `executor` options directly to subschema config.

 Also note that your original subschema config objects will need to be referenced while setting up more advanced stitching features.
 With that in mind, you'll probably want to export your subschema configs from their module(s) so they may be referenced throughout your app.